SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models

 \end{corollary}

 \paragraph{Comparison with existing sampling methods.} Let us now examine the connection between SEEDS and existing sampling techniques used for DPMs, emphasizing the contrasts between them.

-The main distinctive feature of SEEDS is that it is an \tmtextit{off-the-shelf} solver.
-This means that, not only it is \tmtextit{training-free}, contrary to {\cite{dockhorn2022genie}}, but they do not require any kind of optimization procedure to achieve their optimal results.
+The main distinctive feature of SEEDS is that they are \tmtextit{off-the-shelf} solvers.
+This means that, not only they are \tmtextit{training-free}, contrary to {\cite{dockhorn2022genie}}, but they do not require any kind of optimization procedure to achieve their optimal results.
 This is in contrast to methods such as: gDDIM, which is training-free but not off-the-shelf as one needs to make preliminary optimization procedures such as simulating the transition matrix of their method in the CLD case; Heun-Like method from EDM (for all baseline models and the EDM-optimized models for ImageNet) since they need preliminary optimization procedures on 4 parameters which actually break the convergence criteria.
 Moreover, neither gDDIM, EDM nor the SSCS method in \cite{dockhorn2022score} present full proofs of convergence for their solvers.
 Also, both DEIS and gDDIM identify their methods with stochastic DDIM theoretically, but the poor results obtained by their stochastic solvers do not yield to further experimentation in their works.
-In a way, SEEDS can be thought as an improved and generalized DPM-Solver to SDEs.
+In a way, SEEDS can be thought as improved and generalized DPM-Solver to SDEs.
 Nevertheless, such generalization is not incremental as the tools for proving convergence in our methods involve concepts which are exclusive to SDEs.
-We make rigorous statements of the above discussion as follows. \begin{proposition} Consider the SEEDS approximation of \eqref{nrsde-vp} with coefficients \eqref{vp-coefs}.
-Then \begin{enumerate} \item If we set $g = 0$ in \eqref{nrsde-vp}, the resulting SEEDS solvers do not yield DPM-Solver.
+We now make rigorous statements of the above discussion. \begin{proposition} Consider the SEEDS approximation of \eqref{nrsde-vp} with coefficients \eqref{vp-coefs}.
+Then \begin{enumerate} \item If we set $g = 0$ in \eqref{nrsde-vp}, the resulting SEEDS do not yield DPM-Solver.